Wesley-Chan/GTK-for-Windows/BUILD_LIB.md

         cd /libs
         ./BUILD_ALL.sh

-...Alternatively, run the scripts one by one following the sequence in `BUILD_ALL.sh`.
+   Alternatively, run the scripts one by one following the sequence in `BUILD_ALL.sh`.

 5. When the script stops, check the result.
 The building logs can also be found at `/libs/logs`.